Antoshidza/NSprites-Foundation/About/AuthoringWorkflow.md

-﻿# Authoring workflow
+﻿﻿# Authoring workflow

-This package provides flexible authoring possibilities to serve your purposes.
+This package provides flexible authoring components that can serve your purposes.

-### Regular **Authorings**
+### Regular Authorings

-The most simple way is to use ready monobehaviour authorings from this package.
+The simplest way to use NSprites is to use ready monobehaviour authoring components from this package.
-Those authorings gives you all data assigning you need to render sprites withing pipeline of this package.
+These authoring components give you all of the data assignments you need in order to render sprites within the pipeline of this package.

-* [`SpriteRendererAuthoring`](../Base/Authoring/SpriteRendererAuthoring.cs) - bakes default render components.
-Adds [2D transform](2DTransform.md) components / removes unity default 3D transforms / adds sorting components.
+- [`SpriteRendererAuthoring`](../Base/Authoring/SpriteRendererAuthoring.cs) - bakes default render components + adds sorting components.
-* [`SpriteAnimatedRendererAuthoring`](../Animation/Authoring/SpriteAnimatedRendererAuthoring.cs) - same as previous, but also adds animation related components.
+- [`SpriteAnimatedRendererAuthoring`](../Animation/Authoring/SpriteAnimatedRendererAuthoring.cs) - same as previous, but also adds animation related components.
 Though not inherited from previous one (because it hard to keep all in place when you deal with unity serialization)

-### Modules
+### Authoring Modules

-However you may want to implement your own register system or your own shader or some other components, I can never know.
+Depending on your use case, you may want to implement your own registration system, your own shader, or some other components.
-So you may want to use authorings partially, for example you want to use only sorting bake part, then you can use **Authoring Modules** which is just serialized types with `Bake()` method.
+In that case, you may want to only use part of the authoring functionality.
+To allow this, all of the authoring functionality is broken up into **Authoring Modules**, which are just serialized types with a `Bake()` method.

+For example, if you only want to set up the sorting components, you may want to only use the authoring functionality specifically for sorting.
-So you can use [`SortingAuthoringModule`](/Sorting/Authoring/Modules/SortingAuthoringModule.cs) and other modules as a field in your custom authoring `MonoBehaviour` class and call `Bake()` in `Baker<TAuthroing>` like
+To do this, you can use the [`SortingAuthoringModule`](/Sorting/Authoring/Modules/SortingAuthoringModule.cs) as well as whatever other modules you want, as fields in your custom authoring `MonoBehaviour` class.
+Then, you simply call `Bake()` in `Baker<TAuthoring>`:

 ```csharp
 public class FooAuthoring : MonoBehaviour
 {